 FluentSMTP is a free and open-source mail plugin for WordPress.
-It sends emails through a dedicated email service such as Microsoft 365 or Gmail.
-WordPress has the ability to send emails directly, but a dedicated service tends to have greater reliability and capacity.
+It configures WordPress to send emails through an external mail service such as Microsoft 365 or Gmail.
+WordPress does have the ability to send emails directly, but an external service tends to have greater reliability and capacity.

 There are three parts to installation: